yumikim381/upgd-dl-project/README.md

 ### Run Visualizations

-Use the notebook `visualize_kernels.ipynb` to run through the visualizations.
+Use the notebook `notebooks/visualize_kernels.ipynb` to run through the visualizations.
 All have individual cells, and should run with the same set of requirements as the rest of the code, with the potential exception of ipython and jupyterlab.

 ### Run best Method with Adaptive Noise Injection